ccie18643/PyTCP/README.md

  - [ ] ARP cache - *implement proper FSM*
  - [ ] ICMPv6 ND cache - *implement proper FSM*
  - [x] Logging - *Replace Loguru with a homegrown logger to improve performance and flexibility.*
- - [x] Stack - *Convert the PyTCP stack to a library so it can be easily imported by external applications.*
+ - [x] Stack - *Convert the PyTCP stack to a library so external applications can easily import it.*
  - [x] Stack - *Packet flow counters to help gather packet statistics and let packet flow trace for unit testing.*
  - [x] Stack - *Implement feedback mechanism for TX path so packet sending failures can be communicated to sockets.*
  - [x] IPv6 protocol - *Ability to route traffic to external destinations via default gateway.*